Kislaya1/ExtentReport/README.md

 I had also created a PDF file for the current report which is generated using **"Extent Spark Reporter"**.
 Anyone can use it to send to your PMs, Stakeholder etc to get a complete view of your report in PDF format. <br>

-**d) Report Sending through Email :** <br>
-I am also sending my Report through Email.Anyone can configure his / her email id so that report is send to the required mail id.<br>

 **NOTE : Docker Compose Yml File : <br>
 I had created a docker compose yml file which can be used for quick starting the KLOV server in your local (without worrying about MongoDb installation).
 You can use [Local Klov](localhost:80) to access Klov Report generated.** <br>